 A goal to shoot for is a half cup three or four times a week.

 We are talking fish.
-Eating a tin or a pouch of salmon or tuna with enough omega-3 fatty acids will actually help protect your heart, boost your brain power, maintain eyesight, elevate your mood, and of course keep your joints mobile.
+Eating a tin or a pouch of salmon or tuna with enough omega-3 fatty acids will help protect your heart, boost your brain power, maintain eyesight, elevate your mood, and keep your joints mobile.
 As a result, most health organizations recommend eating at least two servings of fish or seafood per week.

 Yes, we know that the holidays are over.
-However, you can use canned pumpkin for so much more than just making a pie.
+However, you can use canned pumpkins for so much more than just making a pie.
 We suggest that you stick to varieties that have no added sugar or flavors.
 Pumpkin puree is a low-calorie item that is jam-packed with beta-carotene, vitamin C, and potassium.
 Let’s face it.
 We don’t get enough deep orange vegetables in our diets and the nutrients found in pumpkin puree can help us avoid some sicknesses and improve our overall eye health.